ashokurlana/TeSum/README.md

 ## TeSum

 ## Overview
-This repository includes the TeSum dataset and scripts for the baselines.
+This repository includes the TeSum dataset under `TeSum_data/` and scripts for the baselines under `baselines/`.

-## Data

-Please find the data [here](https://ltrc.iiit.ac.in/showfile.php?filename=downloads/teSum/)

 ## License